xpack-dev-tools/openocd-xpack/README-MAINTAINER.md

 xpm run docker-build-develop --config linux-arm64 -C ~/Work/xpack-dev-tools/openocd-xpack.git
 ```

-About 10 minutes later (3 on ampere), the output of the build script is a compressed
+About 10 minutes later (3 minutes on ampere), the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console